All Episodes

 The East St. Louis Firefighters Union president immediately responded that the firefighter layoffs would violate the contract between the city and its firefighters.

-Jason Blackman, the president of the Firefighters Local 23, said the union would move to block the layoffs of the firefighters, possibly through legal action.
+Jason Blackmun, the president of the Firefighters Local 23, said the union would move to block the layoffs of the firefighters, possibly through legal action.

-Right now they're in direct violation of contract, Blackman said, but Alvin Parks Jr., the mayor determined that the layoffs are the best option now to balance the city budget.
+But Alvin Parks Jr., the mayor, determined that the layoffs are the best option now to balance the city budget.

-The other layoffs he announced are three employees who help oversee the tax increment financing projects and two jobs in the regulatory and personnel departments that have been unfilled for several weeks he's gonna eliminate jobs that have been filled.
+The other layoffs he announced are three employees who help oversee the tax increment financing projects and two jobs in the regulatory and personnel departments that have been unfilled for several weeks.

 So they're not even paying those people because there's nobody there.